LMAPcoder/Machine-Learning-Lab/README.md

 # Machine-Learning-Lab

-This repository includes a series of Machine learning projects that are part of the Programming Machine Learning lab course curriculum from the Master's program in Data Analytics at Hildesheim Universität.
+This repository contains a series of machine learning projects from the Programming Machine Learning lab course, which is part of the Data Analytics Master's program at Hildesheim Universität.

 Content: